 PRESS RELEASE – Friday 18 November 2022, Sharm El-Sheikh (Egypt) – for immediate release

-Taking place under the shadow of Egypt’s oppressive regime, COP27 has seen the US play a deeply obstructive role yet again, blocking the demands of developing countries at every turn.
+Taking place under the shadow of Egypt’s oppressive regime, COP27 has seen slow progress with the US play a deeply obstructive role yet again, blocking the demands of developing countries at every turn.
 Indigenous Peoples and frontline communities are already suffering from increasingly extreme weather, causing massive economic losses and cultural erasure.
 Developing countries continue to fight to establish a fund to pay for this irreversible Loss and Damage.

 Meanwhile, rich countries are positioning themselves as the saviours of the 1.5°C threshold, blaming larger developing countries for lack of climate action.
 This, despite their own decades of inaction, flagrant disregard for their own historical responsibility, ongoing climate pollution, and previous reluctance to even agree to the 1.5°C threshold that climate justice activists and developing countries demanded for many years.

 Sara Shaw (Friends of the Earth International) commented: